-Real estate has been one of the best performing sectors of 2014, with a gain of over 20 percent through the end of August.
+Real estate has been one of the best performing sectors of 2014 with a gain of more than 20 percent through the end of August.
 However, the recent jump in long-term interest rates has put significant pressure on this income producing asset class.

 Financial Select Sector SPDR (NYSE:XLF)

 Financial stocks have been one of the bright spots in the equity markets and continue to trade much better than many other sectors.
 XLF has been showing excellent relative strength over the last several weeks and is still sitting close to its 2014 highs.